 Research workflow (current research advancements, challenges, and our vision)

-Energy material research has primarily focused on advancing synthesis techniques, discovering new efficient materials, innovating and improving devices, and exploring various types of energy conversion or storage solutions.
-However, once these devices reach the end of their lifespan, they are often disposed of.
-Our lab’s vision is to close the loop of these energy materials by addressing what happens after use.
+Energy materials research has primarily focused on advancing synthesis and crystallization methods, discovering high-performance materials, improving device technologies, and developing new approaches for energy conversion and storage.
+However, when these materials and devices reach the end of their useful lifetime, they are often discarded.
+Our lab’s vision is to close the loop of energy materials by understanding what happens when they degrade and developing strategies to prevent, manage, and ultimately recover their functionality.

-Our first area of focus is understanding end-of-life mechanisms, why materials degrade and lose functionality.
-By unraveling these mechanisms, we aim to design strategies that prevent degradation and extend device lifetimes.
+Our first area of focus is understanding instability and end-of-use mechanisms: why materials degrade and lose functionality under environmental stressors such as humidity, oxygen, temperature, and light.
+By unraveling these degradation pathways, we aim to develop strategies that prevent degradation, improve stability, and extend the lifetimes of materials and devices.

-Our second focus is on managing the waste these materials become after use.
-This waste poses two key challenges: it can be toxic or hazardous if not managed properly, and it can disrupt the supply chain of critical materials, particularly when it involves rare or scarce elements.
-To address this, we investigate (1) recycling: recovering the original raw materials, (2) repurposing: finding new uses for post-life materials, and (3) safely storing hazardous waste.
+Our second focus is on managing undesired non-functional materials after use (“end-of-use”).
+These materials pose two key challenges: they can be toxic if not managed properly, and they can disrupt the supply chain of critical materials, particularly when rare or scarce elements are involved.
+To address these challenges, we investigate and develop separation processes that enable material re-synthesis and the development of new applications for end-of-use materials.

-Our third focus is application-oriented, focusing on effectively closing the cycle by re-manufacturing and re-testing all devices.
-Through this approach, we bridge the gap between fundamental chemistry, structure, processing, and the performance of recycled materials.
-In this way, we connect basic fundamental chemistry, structure, processing, and the performance of recycled functional energy materials.
+Our third focus is application-oriented and aims to close the cycle by remanufacturing and retesting energy devices.
+Through this approach, we bridge fundamental materials chemistry, crystal structure, and processing with the performance of remanufactured devices.
+In doing so, we connect fundamental materials science with the development and performance of next-generation remanufactured energy materials.

 Research approach